Chaoyi-Lu/ZIP-LPCM/Real data applications.md

 plot(RDA_SampsonMonks_Directed_ZIPLPCM_Sup_T60k_R1$K,type = "l",xlab = "",ylab = "", main = "K Trace Plot",cex.axis = 0.8)
 ```

-To obtain a point estimate of the posterior clustering, we follow equation (29) of the **ZI-LPCM-MFM** paper and leverage the greedy algorithm proposed by [Rastelli, R. and Friel, N. (2018)](https://pubmed.ncbi.nlm.nih.gov/30220822/).
+To obtain a point estimate of the posterior clustering, we follow equation (29) of the **ZIP-LPCM** paper and leverage the greedy algorithm proposed by [Rastelli, R. and Friel, N. (2018)](https://pubmed.ncbi.nlm.nih.gov/30220822/).
 However, we start from obtaining the marginal posterior mode of the posterior clustering and treat it as the initial state of the Rastelli, R. and Friel, N. (2018) greedy method:

 ``` r